rengetsu/Visma_Front-end_Internship_Task/README.md

 # Front-end internship task
-Front-End Internship Task for "Visma".
+Front-End Internship Task for "Visma Lietuva".

+This task is a gallery with information about photos, where you can switch between them.

 ## Installation